argutai/Conjugator/README.md

 # Spanish Verb Conjugator

-I’m currently developing this REST API to practice functional programming and Spring Boot and as a learning device to study Spanish.
+I developed this REST API to practice functional programming and Spring Boot and as a learning device to study Spanish.
 This can be used as a REST API or as a microservice connected to another frontend microservice.

 ## How to use